rory81/growing_funds/README.md

 - able to email the site owner in case of misuse or fraud or any other questions
 - able to update personal/delivery information in the profile page

+These items are also beneficial for the admin if these elements go smoothly Below the several (future) functionalities are mentioned, per user group.

 ##### The Site User
 At first instance the user will look to the most popular projects or the newest projects.